mat-shepherd/ci-pp1-nurture-seo/README.md

 Imagery used on the site was chosen to convey growth and as such are primarily images of nature.
 The hero iamge was chosen to covney the digital mrketing services provided.

-### Colour
+### Colours
 As the agency focuses on growth through SEO and is called Nurture SEO I chose elemental (earth, water, sun, air) and organic (plants) colours to convey organic growth.
-Colors were adapted from palettes generated using [Venngage's Accessible color palette generator](https://venngage.com/tools/accessible-color-palette-generator).
+Colours were adapted from palettes generated using [Venngage's Accessible color palette generator](https://venngage.com/tools/accessible-color-palette-generator).

 Primary Colours - White / Green